turtlecoin/turtlecoin-docs/docs/guides/wallets/Making-a-Paper-Wallet.md

+---
-# Setting Up a Paper Wallet
+title: Making a Paper Wallet
+---

 The main purpose of a paper wallet is to quickly create a wallet to start receiving funds.